Hal Prewitt: Youth

 Prewitt joined the Civil Air Patrol as a cadet and earned the second-highest rank (Cadet Lt.
 Colonel).
 He sold his first artwork, a painting, at the age of 16.

 As a teenager, Prewitt learned sailing, fishing, boating, and scuba diving and developed skills in mechanics, engineering, electronics, navigation, and construction.
 He was interested in painting and photography, producing and selling a number of images.

 After graduating from high school, Prewitt continued building boats, managing his business, and began to focus on computer programming.
 Between 1972 and 1975, he learned various programming languages using an IBM 1130.
 In the early 1970s, Prewitt unsuccessfully sought venture capital in a plan to design, build, and sell small business computers at lower prices than available at the time.
 In 1975, he built an Altair 8800.
-That same year, at the age of 21, Prewitt obtained his first business application customer when he sold, designed, and wrote computer programs for the IBM 5100 and System/32 as part of the business he had started at age 16.
+That same year, Prewitt obtained his first business application customer when he sold, designed, and wrote computer programs for the IBM 5100 and System/32 as part of the business he had started at age 16.
 He joined the Sports Car Club of America (SCCA) and participated in autocross events.